mossmatters/HybPiper/README.md

  - Can accommodate Solexa FASTQ paired headers
  - Fixed `spades_runner.py` not recognizing `--cpu` on redos
+ - Prints more meaningful messages for some common errors

 **1.1** *May, 2016*: Release associated with manuscript in *Applications in Plant Sciences*.